Cameron Mackintosh Resident Composer

 This scheme is generously funded by the Cameron Mackintosh Foundation and managed by Musical Theatre Network (MTN) and Mercury Musical Developments (MMD).

-We are thrilled that the next placement will take place at CURVE, Leicester*.
-The placement will begin in October 2017.
-The fee is calculated to cover 6 months of the composer’s time.
-The exact timetable and the projects to be worked on will be agreed in consultation between the selected composer and the venue’s artistic planning team, but it’s expected the successful applicant would be based in Leicester for a significant portion of the six months.
+We are thrilled that the next placement will take place at Lyric Hammersmith.
+The placement will commence in March 2018.
+The fee is calculated to cover 6 months of your time, but this can be spread across a 9-12 month period.
+The exact timetable and the projects to be worked on will be agreed in consultation between the composer and the venue’s Artistic Planning team, but it’s expected the successful applicant would be based at the Lyric for a significant portion of at least six months.

 To be eligible to apply: you must be a composer who has already had at least one professionally produced musical theatre show (which can include paid work for a drama college or other training institute) – along with other work.
-Ideally the successful applicant will be based in Leicester for the duration of the placement period, although there is some flexibility.
+We are looking for a clear on-going commitment to working in musical theatre.
+By musical theatre, we mean anything where music and song drive narrative.
+Ideally the successful applicant will be based in London for the duration of the placement period, although there is some flexibility.
 Applicants must be resident in the UK to be eligible.
 We encourage applicants from the broadest diversity of cultural heritages.

 The successful recipient will receive an all-inclusive fee of £11,000.